 Stop Swollen, Bleeding Gums Before You Lose Your Teeth

 Gum disease starts out small, with just some swollen gums or a little blood after you’re done brushing and flossing.
 But if ignored, this gum disease can infect your gums and cause you to lose your teeth.
 Don’t ignore the early warning signs.
-Call our dental office at 203-372-1220 for gum disease treatment Bridgeport, CT area or 203-378-9737 for gum disease treatment Stratford, CT area appointment.
+Call our dental office at 203-372-1220 for gum disease treatment Bridgeport, CT area or 203-378-9737 for gum disease treatment Shelton, CT area appointment.

 What Is The Difference Between Gum Disease And Periodontal Disease?